dart-lang/stream_transform/README.md

 Contains utility methods to create `StreamTransfomer` instances to manipulate Streams.

+# asyncWhere

+Like `where` but allows an asynchronous predicate.

 # audit

 Audit waits for a period of time after receiving a value and then only emits